Menu

 the finest spring harvest and, unlike lower grades, is not smoked.
 The

-taste is smooth and well balanced with elegant notes of lychee and only
+taste is smooth and well balanced with elegant notes of lychee and

-An excellent aged tea from 2002.
+An excellent aged tea from 2010.
 Rich and full-bodied with elements

 of dried fruits and a hint of smokiness.
 The leaves are harvested from